crew102/reprexpy/README.md

 ## A basic example

-Let's say you want to know if there's a shortcut for flatting lists in Python, so you create the following MWE to post to SO (MWE inspired by [this SO question](https://stackoverflow.com/questions/952914/making-a-flat-list-out-of-list-of-lists-in-python)):
+Let's say you want to know if there's a way to flatten lists in Python without using list comprehension, so you create the following MWE to post to SO (MWE inspired by [this SO question](https://stackoverflow.com/questions/952914/making-a-flat-list-out-of-list-of-lists-in-python)):

 ```python
 # i know that you can flatten a list in python using list comprehension: